TLDR

 Virginia Code §55.1-1825 requires HOA annual budgets to include information about the reserve fund, including the current balance and the board's reserve funding plan.
 This disclosure goes to all members as part of the annual budget distribution.
 Omitting reserve information from the budget is a statutory violation.

-Condominium Associations Face Stricter Requirements
+Condominium Associations Face Parallel Requirements

 Fiduciary Duty Applies Regardless of Statute